oscillo-finance/Docs/docs/source/api/introduction.rst

 - HTTP 403 return code is used when the WAF Limit (Web Application Firewall) has been violated.
 - HTTP 429 return code is used when breaking a request rate limit.
 - HTTP 418 return code is used when an IP has been auto-banned for continuing to send requests after receiving 429 codes.
-- HTTP 5XX return codes are used for internal errors; the issue is on Oscillo internal server error.
+- HTTP 5XX return codes are used for internal errors; the issue is on oscillo internal server error.